Average Roster Size in D1, D2, D3, and NAIA Men's College Soccer — 2025 Season Analysis | RosterWise™

 Why roster size matters for recruits

 When a family sits down to build a list of target programs, roster size is one of the most telling numbers available — and it is publicly available on every program’s athletics website.
-A program that carries [STAT: average D1 men’s soccer roster size] players operates very differently from one carrying [STAT: average D3 men’s soccer roster size].
+A D1 program carrying 29 players operates very differently from an NAIA program carrying 36.

 Larger rosters generally mean more spots available, more walk-on opportunities, and a wider range of talent levels within the team.
 Smaller rosters tend to mean every player was specifically recruited, competition for playing time is tighter, and walk-on paths are narrower.